 This briefing was informed by an Environment and Society Forum event, The future of small area population statistics, held at the Society in October 2013.

 List of references (PDF)

-Focusing on ten key challenges, this latest policy briefing from the Society a simple guide to the current and future policy challenges for water supply management in the UK.
+Focusing on ten key challenges, this is a simple guide to the current and future policy challenges for water supply management in the UK.

-The briefing covers issues around water supply and quality and issues concerning the important role of water in ecosystems and the natural environment.
+The briefing covers issues around water supply, quality and issues concerning the importance of water in ecosystems and the natural environment.

-The briefing was launched at the Future Water 2012 conference held at the Society on Tuesday 10 July 2012, where a roundtable discussion "The future policy challenges of an ecosystems approach" was held as part of the Society's Environment and Society Forum, with presentations from Dr Geraldene Wharton, Queen Mary, Dr Stewart Clarke, Natural England, and Professor Keith Richards, University of Cambridge.
+The briefing was launched at the Future Water 2012 conference held at the Society, where a roundtable discussion "The future policy challenges of an ecosystems approach" was held as part of the Society's Environment and Society Forum, with presentations from Dr Geraldene Wharton, Queen Mary, Dr Stewart Clarke, Natural England, and Professor Keith Richards, University of Cambridge.